TheGamer3514/silly-chat/README.md

+![Discord Bots](https://top.gg/api/widget/1051199485168066610.svg)
 # Silly Chat

-![Discord Bots](https://top.gg/api/widget/1051199485168066610.svg)

 Silly Chat is a Discord global chat bot.

 ## Installation

 1. Download the files
-2. Fill out the `config/config.json` file with your bot token and desired settings.
+2. Fill out the `config/config.json` file
 3. Run `main.py`.
 Any required modules will be installed automatically.

 ## Contributions

 We welcome contributions from anyone who wants to add their own code to the bot.
-If you'd like to contribute, simply create a pull request and we will review it.
+If you'd like to contribute, simply create a pull request and i will review it.

 ## Resources

 - [Discord server](https://discord.gg/3qvpkgWSbF)
 - [Free hosting](https://panel.sillydev.co.uk)
-- Contact us: gamer@sillydev.co.uk
+- Contact me: gamer@sillydev.co.uk

 ## Images